markcmurphy/devdocs-portal/Checkouts.md

 ## Checkouts

 Allows for a checkout to be created from an existing cart using BigCommerce checkout logic.
-The existing BigCommerce front end cart/checkout can be bypassed.

 **Notes:** `checkoutId` is the same as `cartId`.